xurious/gofi/README.md

 gofi
 ============

-*A lightweight, raspberry-pi friendly controller for Ubiquity Access Points*
+*A lightweight, raspberry-pi friendly controller for Ubiquiti Access Points*

 Go-fi is easy to build and deploy, providing basic network management features with very tiny CPU/Memory/Disk requirements.